-"It came open on its own!”
-His fingers tapped the hilt of his rapier.
+"It came open on its own!"
+He tapped the hilt of his rapier.

 "I read nothing!"

 He laughed.
-"You read it all.
+"You're lying.
 I can see it in your eyes."

-"What man, alone on the long Great Highway, could resist such temptation?"
+"What man, alone on the Great Highway, could resist such temptation?"

 "I did not read the letter!"
-He tried to sound confident but was certain he failed.
+He tried to sound confident, certain he failed.

-The scarred man took another menacing stride forward and the rider, a step back.
-The dance continued until his back met the door's prominent handle.
-The scarred man stopped, his flaring nostrils only feet away.
+The scarred man took another stride forward and the rider, a step back.
+The dance continued until his back met the door's iron handle.
+The scarred man stopped, flaring nostrils only feet away.

 He didn't see the knife coming.
-Only a fleeting glimmer as the cold steel reflected the light of the room's only lamp.
-His world was turned over by blinding, searing pain.
-Shocked and speechless, he grasped desperately at the hilt of the blade protruding from his chest.
-A scarlet rose of blood blossomed down the front of his tunic.
+Only a fleeting glimmer as the cold steel reflected the room's only lamp.
+His world flipped over in blinding, searing pain.
+Shocked and speechless, he grasped at the hilt of the blade protruding from his chest.
+A scarlet rose of blood blossomed down his tunic.

-The rider made a feeble attempt to draw his sword, but his strength was failing too fast.
-The scarred man smoked his pipe casually.
+The rider made a feeble attempt to draw his sword, but his strength failed too fast.
+The scarred man puffed his pipe casually.

-As the rider dropped to his knees, then to his side, the world began to eddy away to black.
-The last thing he saw was the scarred man placing a brimmed hat atop his head and stepping over his dying body for the door.
+As the rider dropped to his knees, then to his side, the world eddied slowly away to black.
+The last thing he saw was the scarred man neatly placing a hat atop his head and stepping over his body for the door.